Diophantine approximation on curves: Proofs of Theorems

 Assume the left hand side of \eqref{betw} converges.
-Then $A_{g}<\infty$, and the sum in $A_{g}$ with \eqref{between} again by the monotonicity of $g$, then $B_{g}<\infty$ holds true as soon as $s_{2}+1\leq 3\ell$, which is equivalent to the hypothesis on $s_{1},s_{2}$.
-Since $B_{g}$ is a majorant of \eqref{series3}, indeed the convergence of \eqref{series1} implies the convergence of \eqref{series3}.
+This implies that the series $A_{g}$ converges, and in turn the convergence of the subseries $\sum_{k=1}^{\infty} 2^{6k} g(2^{-2k(s_2+1)})$ derived from restricting to even indices.
+Comparing the latter series with \eqref{between}, by using the monotonicity of $g$, it follows that the series $B_{g}$ converges as soon as $2(s_{2}+1)\leq 3\ell$, which is equivalent to the hypothesis on $s_{1},s_{2}$.
+Since the series $B_{g}$ is bigger than \eqref{series3}, indeed the convergence of \eqref{series1} implies the convergence of \eqref{series3}.